blockspacer/flex_docs/blog/_docs/tutorial.md

 }
 ```

-## Generating not-C++ files

-that page in development

-## Optimizing speed

-that page in development

-## Optimizing memory

-that page in development

-## Using threads

-that page in development

 ## Using cling interpreter

 [https://github.com/blockspacer/flex_reflect_plugin](https://github.com/blockspacer/flex_reflect_plugin) allows to execute arbitrary C++ code stored in annotation attributes.

-## Integrating with more build systems

-that page in development

 ## Detecting flextool in Preprocessor